UPDATED FOR 2023-24 - JULY 2023

 FOOD & DRINK OPTIONS

 Generally speaking, the centre of Frankfurt is probably your best bet when it comes to pub grub and beer.
 However, the Zum Bieberer Berg (Aschaffenburger Str.
 120, 63073 Offenbach am Main) on the corner of Wiener Weg and Aschaffenburger Straße - just a corner kick from the ground - is a popular pre-match drinking den and a good place to meet members of the Kickers' support.
-On a matchday, the usual kiosk vendors offering typical German football fayre (bratwurst, frikadellen, chips, oversized pretzels etc) are happy to take cash in return for your bratwurst and beer - so no need to worry about sorting out a stadium card!
+On a matchday, kiosk vendors offer typical German football fayre (bratwurst, frikadellen, chips, oversized pretzels etc) although payment needs to be made using contactless methods - no cash is accepted !

 OTHER CLUBS IN THE AREA